RTHMAT004/EEE3088F-Project/README.md

 # EEE3088F-Project
-Power and Sensing repository for the EEE3088F project.
+Power and Sensing repository for the EEE3088F Project.
 Group 24: RTHMAT004 and CLRMAT005